 Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

-Shamblin’s meteoric rise to fame as a weight loss guru and founder of a church—which rejected the notion of the Holy Trinity and relied on Shamblin’s extreme theories on weight loss—is the focus of the new HBO Max docuseries “The Way Down: God, Greed and the Cult Of Gwen Shamblin.”
+Shamblin’s meteoric rise to fame as a weight loss guru and founder of a church — which rejected the notion of the Holy Trinity and relied on Shamblin’s extreme theories on weight loss — is the focus of the HBO Max docuseries “The Way Down: God, Greed and the Cult Of Gwen Shamblin.”

 The first three episodes of the series are available now.
-The final two episodes chronicling the church’s future after Shamblin’s death in a plane crash earlier this year are expected in 2022.
+The final two episodes chronicling the church’s future after Shamblin’s death in a plane crash earlier this year premiered in 2022.